HCL-TECH-SOFTWARE/leap-doc/9.3.5/helm_extending_image.md

 The Leap image is shipped with the following server features:

+-   adminCenter-1.0
 -   appSecurity-3.0
+-   federatedRegistry-1.0
--   adminCenter-1.0
+-   javaMail-1.6
 -   jdbc-4.2
 -   jndi-1.0
--   servlet-4.0
--   javaMail-1.6
 -   jpa-2.2
--   transportSecurity-1.0
--   federatedRegistry-1.0
+-   jwtSso-1.0
 -   ldapRegistry-3.0
 -   localConnector-1.0
+-   mpJwt-2.1
+-   openidConnectClient-1.0
+-   passwordUtilities-1.0
 -   restConnector-2.0
--   passwordUtilities-1.0
+-   servlet-4.0
--   openidConnectClient-1.0
+-   transportSecurity-1.0

 Open Liberty has many features that can be enabled.
+Some features have dependencies on other features, which will be installed automatically.
 For more information, see the [Open Liberty documentation](https://openliberty.io/docs/latest/reference/feature/feature-overview.html).

 If you require a different feature to be installed, you may extend our image.
 This can be accomplished by creating a Dockerfile.
 See the following example: